lskatz/fasten/paper/paper.md

 ## Results

 Documentation, the container, and code are available at GitHub.
-Benchmarking results were graphed into Figures \autoref{fig:clean} - \autoref{fig:straighten}.
+Benchmarking results were graphed into \autoref{fig:clean} - \autoref{fig:straighten}.

 ![Trimming with a minimum quality score \label{fig:clean}](clean.json.png)